Koopman Kernel Regression: Learning Guarantees

+We observe an overall dependence of order {$\mathcal{O}(\nicefrac{1}{\sqrt{N}})$} w.r.t. data points, resembling the regular Monte Carlo rate to be expected when working with Rademacher complexities.
+Remarkably, an increase in the order of the predictor $D$ cannot widen the generalization gap but will eventually decrease the empirical risk due to the consistency of eigenspaces (Proposition \ref{prop:KKconv}).
 Combined, our findings are a substantial improvement, both quantitatively and in terms of interpretability, over existing risk bounds on forecasting error~\cite[Theorem 1]{Kostic2022LearningSpaces}.
 Additionally, our intuitive non-recurrence requirement is easily verifiable from data.
-In contrast, Koopman operator regression \cite{Kostic2022LearningSpaces,Kostic2023KoopmanEigenvalues} comes with strong assumptions that are not verifiable from data, such as self-adjointness and compactness of the \emph{true} Koopman operator.
-Moreover, the forecasting excess risk does not deteriorate with the number of eigenfunctions of the LTI predictor, whereas prior work requires almost orthonormal eigenfunctions that rarely occur in practice. }
+In contrast, the Koopman operator regression in RKHS comes with various strong assumptions \cite{Valva2023ConsistentCompactification} that require commonly unavailable expert knowledge.
+Also, the generalization of existing Koopman-based statistical learning approaches depends on rank while ours is rank-independent.
+The significant implications of our results are demonstrated in the following.